roadrunner-server/roadrunner-docs/docs/en/php/developer.md

 http:
   pool.debug: true
 ```

 > **Note**
 > Every plugin in RoadRunner that creates workers has a `pool` section in which you can activate debug mode.

 > **Warning**
-> When using the `pool.debug` option in RoadRunner, it is important to note that the `pool.num_workers` section will not
+> When using the `pool.debug` option in RoadRunner, it is important to note that settings in `poll` section would work
-> work as expected.
-This is because, in debug mode, RoadRunner does not create a worker at startup.
-Instead, it waits
+> differently.
+All options will be ignored (`supervisor`, `max_jobs`, `num_workers`, etc).
+This is because, in debug
+> mode, RoadRunner does not create a worker at startup.
+Instead, it waits for requests to come in and creates workers
-> for requests to come in and creates workers accordingly.
+> accordingly.
 After the response, RoadRunner stops and removes the worker.
 > When you send 2-3-n parallel requests to RoadRunner, it creates 2-3-n workers to handle those requests simultaneously.
 > The number of workers depends on the number of requests you send.
 Similarly, when you use the Jobs plugin and the Jobs
 > consumers, every message consumed creates a worker to handle that message.
-The number of workers is based on the number
+The number of workers is based on the
-> of messages consumed.
+> number of messages consumed.
 >
 > This enables you to make changes to your codebase and reload it automatically.